-Please rest assured that our camps have been open and operating since July 2021 and we are totally satisfied with the Covid-19 protocols that we have in place to ensure that our clients have an enjoyable holiday and that our staff body also remain safe at all times.
+Please rest assured we are totally satisfied with the Covid-19 protocols that we have in place to ensure that our clients have an enjoyable holiday and that our staff also remain safe at all times.

 Q 1, What is our employee vaccination status?
 We are actively supporting and engaging with all Governments in their vaccine roll-out programs.
-Our staff have and continue to receive education surrounding the vaccine and are encouraged to take the vaccine as soon as it becomes available to them.
-Almost all are now vaccinated.
+All our staff are fully vaccinated and they continue to receive education surrounding general health and hygiene and the vaccine and booster vaccinations.

-Q 3, What is the recommended process should a guest test positive while travelling, prior to departure i.e. for mandatory country entry requirements?
+Q 2, What is the recommended process should a guest test positive prior to departure i.e. for mandatory country entry requirements?
 In general, if a traveller tests positive (including without showing symptoms), one should assume they are positive until another test can be conducted.
-We advise doing at least another two tests to confirm.
-Although rare, it is possible that the first positive result could turn out to be non-significant (remnants of a past infection or a mishap at the lab).
-Two further tests would at least confirm the guests’ status.
-Port Health will accept anyone with a negative RT-PCR test regardless of past results, so there have been guests who continue testing until they get a negative result and then fly out on that.
-If the traveller tests positive during or at the end of an itinerary, we will inform the relevant suppliers but only do so once the second test has been conducted and we have confirmation.
-It is not our responsibility to do contact tracing but as courtesy, we will provide a heads-up.
+Although rare, it is possible that the first positive result could turn out to be non-significant e.g. remnants of a past infection.

-Q 4, Are Governors’ camp staff screened/tested for Covid-19?
-Our staff are screened and tested prior to returning to camp for duty.
+Q 3, Are Governors’ camp staff screened/tested for Covid-19?
+Throughout the worst of the pandemic, our staff were screened prior to returning to camp for duty.
 Depending on the area and camp, staff are rotated usually every second to third month.
-We have a very robust COVID-19 prevention and testing process, to help staff recognise and isolate anyone with at risk symptoms.
+Routine swabs are no longer taken but we have a very robust Covid-19 prevention and testing process, to help recognise and isolate anyone with at risk symptoms.
 This process also involves our medical consultation team who are available 24/7.
-Furthermore, we are constantly educating and monitoring staff around COVID-19, vaccines and keeping themselves and others safe.
-To date our COVID-19 measures have been highly effective.
-It’s important to understand that infection rates remain very low in these regions compared to other parts of the world and the camp environment lends itself to a very low risk environment to spread COVID-19.
+Furthermore, we are constantly educating and monitoring staff around Covid-19, vaccines and keeping themselves and others safe.
+To date our Covid-19 measures have been highly effective.
+It’s important to understand that infection rates remain very low in these regions compared to other parts of the world and the camp environment lends itself to a very low risk environment to spread Covid-19.

-Q 5, If the traveller tests positive for COVID-19 in the weeks before travel, has completed the obligatory quarantine period and is showing no symptoms – will a doctor’s note to this effect be acceptable, as they can still test positive just prior to travel?
+Q 4, If the traveller tests positive for Covid-19 in the weeks before travel, has completed the obligatory quarantine period and is showing no symptoms – will a doctor’s note to this effect be acceptable, as they can still test positive just prior to travel?
 Unfortunately, Immigration officials will not accept a doctor’s note, regardless of quarantine and time of recovery, or if there are no obvious symptoms.
-A negative RT-PCR test result is required to enter any of the countries in east and southern Africa.

-Q 7, How does the timing of RT-PCR tests and timing requirements work?
-Due to queries received, we have removed any attempted interpretation of COVID-19 test requirements from our collateral and will simply use the terms described by governments verbatim going forward.
+Q 6, How does the timing of RT-PCR and rapid tests work?
+Due to queries received, we have removed any attempted interpretation of Covid-19 test requirements from our collateral and will simply use the terms described by governments verbatim going forward.
 Guests and agents can interpret them as they are read.
 Each country provides clear description of the timing and tests required.
 We understand the frustration in trying to arrange itineraries whilst taking timing of RT-PCR tests into account, but under no circumstances should one take a chance in testing the strictness of the immigration authorities.
 The consequence of doing so will be far worse than incurring the costs and/or inconvenience of including an additional overnight or two.

-Q 9, What happens if a guest tests positive while travelling and has moderate to severe symptoms?
-The guest will be asked to isolate in their room or tent while the camp managers contact our Medical Advisor, who will liaise with department of health officials.
+Q 8, What happens if a guest tests positive while travelling and has moderate to severe symptoms?
+The guest will be asked to isolate in their room or tent while the camp managers contact our Medical Advisor.
 The condition of the guest/s will dictate what the next steps will be.
-In milder cases, the guest/s will have a choice of quarantining in-situ at that camp or moving by road to Nairobi or Kigali for quarantine if suitable accommodation can be found.
-In the event that symptoms are more serious, we would motivate to have them medically evacuated to a private hospital in Nairobi or Kigali for quarantine where (if) suitable accommodation can be found.
+In milder cases, the guest/s will have a choice of quarantining in-situ at that camp or moving by road to Nairobi or Kigali for quarantine where suitable accommodation can be found.
+In the event that symptoms are more serious, we would motivate to have them medically evacuated to a private hospital in Nairobi or Kigali for quarantine where suitable accommodation can be found.
 This would be done directly from camp with medical staff.
 Most travel insurers cover the costs associated with medical care and trip interruption on the basis of a positive COVID19 test result.
 It’s therefore important for travellers to ensure their insurance policies cover COVID-19 related incidents.

-Q 13, How is health and safety ensured on small aircraft flights with Governors’ Aviation?
+Q 12, How is health and safety ensured on small aircraft flights with Governors’ Aviation?
 Stringent safety measures have been applied, based on IATA and WHO recommendations for aircraft travel.
-Pilots will provide an additional brief to passengers on all pre-flight cleanliness measures taken, as well as on-board hygiene actions i.e. mask wearing and hand sanitiser.
-The entire aircraft will be disinfected each day and after each flight.
-Before new passengers board the aircraft, the seats, armrests, safety cards and seatbelts will be wiped down with disinfectant.
+Pilots will provide an additional brief to passengers on all pre-flight cleanliness measures taken, as well as on-board hygiene actions.
+The entire aircraft will be disinfected each day.

 If you have any additional questions or concerns that we have not answered in this document, please send an email to firstname.lastname@example.org